andylytical/docker_puppet/README.md

   ```shell
   docker-compose exec puppet ssh -T git-sec
   ```
+  Note: If password prompts continue, might have to login directly to each host in the path.
+Check for files (inside the container), should have one per host:
+  `/root/puppet.internal-<USER>@<HOST>:22=`
 * Ensure `r10k.yaml` uses ssh for access to private hiera
   * The "source" for private hiera should use the `git@server:repo` format, such as:
   ```YAML